kamruleee51/FeedbackDLIR/README.md

-## Feedback Attention to Enhance Unsupervised Deep Learning Image Registration in 3D Echocardiography
+## Feedback Attention to Enhance Unsupervised DL Image Registration in 3D Echocardiography

 <p style="text-align: justify;">
 Cardiac motion estimation in 3D echocardiography provides critical insights into heart health but remains challenging due to complex geometry and limited 3D DLIR implementations.
 We propose a <strong>spatial feedback attention module (FBA)</strong> to enhance unsupervised 3D deep learning image registration (DLIR) (as shown in the figure below).
 FBA leverages initial registration results to generate co-attention maps of residual errors, improving self-supervision by minimizing these errors.